-A number of efforts will be put into place.
 We will continue to strengthen bursary and scholarship programs, fortify existing pathways and create new ones to ensure access to the Western experience for individuals who historically may not have had access to Western.
 We will review our recruitment and admission strategies alongside our financial aid programs and outreach to equity-deserving groups.
 We will work to ensure our students see themselves in the leadership of our community.
+We will strengthen the diversity of our Canada Research Chairs.